 Ornament Vinyl Instructions:

-1. Set up a 3 inch circle by selecting the circle tool, click and hold down the shift key while dragging to make a perfect circle
+On a blank page in silhouette studio set up a 3-inch circle.
+Select the circle tool, click and hold down the shift key while dragging to make a perfect circle.

-4. Set up the back information, I used the font KG Dark Side.
-You don’t need to weld this unless you select a script font where the letters overlap.
-I found that it fits best in the following order
+You won’t need to weld this text unless you’re using another script font.
+I found that the information fits best in the following order

-6. Weed the vinyl, pulling off the circle and leaving behind the letters, remove the insides of the letters.
+When the cutting is done weed the vinyl, pulling off the backing and leaving behind the letters.
+Don’t forget to remove the insides of the letters!

 Birth Information Ornament Instructions:

-1. Eyeball the center of the ornament, it’s important to get it centered because the ornament is flatter in the middle and won’t bubble as much
+1. Eyeball the center of the ornament, it’s important to get it centered because the ornament is flatter in the middle and the vinyl won’t bubble as much

 2. Transfer the vinyl design to the ornament using transfer tape